outerim/seussical-oak-hills-208/index.md

 -----------

 # Welcome!
 Parents- It is time for this years Lion King Jr.!
-We are so excited about this show and can not wait to start it!
-Thank you to those who attended the parent meeting.
-If you have lost your parent handout and or cast form we will provide a pdf down below.
-A new one can also be picked up in front of the main office.
-We have some important dates coming up.
-Friday Nov.
-22nd- 5th and 6th grade lead auditions.
-Girls- 1:30-3:00pm.
-Boys- 3:00-4:30pm.
-Boys please arrive by 2:30pm.
-Reminder that all dress rehearsals are mandatory.
-If auditioning for a lead please be sure to check your conflicts for March 6th.
-Performances are March 9th-13th.
-Lead role's will be posted outside the front office Nov.
-26th.
-Scripts will be picked up inside the office.
+We are so excited about this show.
+Please remember to check the website and calendar weekly.
+We will keep everything updated as best we can with dates, times, and where your student will need to be for their rehearsals.
+Students have been assigned to either the Timon or Pumbaa Cast and a color coded ensemble.
+Your student(s) will either be in the Blue, Red, Orange or Green ensembles.
+We will specify which ensemble is needed when and where.
+We are also including the songs that each ensemble will be singing.

 # Lion King Cast Form
 [Cast Form PDF](/files/Lion King Cast Form.pdf)